The River Yealm Harbour Authority

 Vessels staying overnight or using alongside facilities will be charged harbour dues.
 The current schedule of rates is available from the Harbour Office where payment may be made.

 The Harbour Staff also collect dues in the evening and early morning.
 If you do not want an early morning call it is advisable to pay the evening before.
-Payment can be made by cash or cheque (supported by a valid bank card).
+Payment can be made by cash or cheque.
 Please make cheques payable to RYHA.

 Water Taxi/ Ferry Service.
 A local boatman offers an independent and limited water taxi service between 1st April and 30th September.